JussiKarkkainen/AgentScript/README.md

 modifications.
 The plan is to make the framework algorithm-agnostic in the future.

 ## Introduction
-AgentScript is a Reinforcement Learning framework that simplifies the implementation of many algorithms.
+AgentScript is a Reinforcement Learning framework that simplifies the implementation of RL algorithms.
 It allows the user to define hyperparameters in YAML-syntax and the neural network definitions and update functions in Python.
 [Tinygrad](https://github.com/tinygrad/tinygrad) is used as the DL framework.